elshawadfi/knet-kwd/README.md

 if($resutl["status"] == "success"){

-    // get reult and update your database
+  //you success code
 }
 else
 {
-    // print error $resutl["ErrorText"]
+    // error
 }
 ```